Cognigy/Extensions/extensions/freshdesk/README.md

 ## Node: Get Ticket

 This Flow Node retrieves an existing ticket by a given **Ticket ID**.
 The response, namely the ticket, is stored in the [Input](https://docs.cognigy.com/ai/tools/interaction-panel/input/) or [Context](https://docs.cognigy.com/ai/tools/interaction-panel/context/) object.

+## Node: Update Ticket

+This Flow Nodes updates a ticket with a given **Ticket ID** using the available fields: https://developer.freshdesk.com/api/#update_ticket

+## Node: Filter Tickets

+This Flow Node returns all available tickets based on a given filter.
+Therefore, one could search for all tickets that are assigned or created by a specific person.